-Why are you writing a procedure?
+There are two very different reasons for writing procedures and your answer defines the results you will get with your procedures.
 Most people write procedures to document their daily tasks so they can train others or comply with some requirement — kind of a “punch card” or “time clock” mentality.
 Others are documenting a process so they can produce better process results — a business process improvement mentality.
-These are two very different reasons for writing procedures and your answer defines the results you will get with your procedures.
 If you want to change your results then you need to change your thinking.
 So what’s the best way to document processes and procedures?

 The alternative is to document your process so you can get control over each process, which leads to your ability to improve your process results.
 Process that are chaotic and out of control must be controlled first because, only processes that are in control can be improved.
 Feedback is required in order to get control over the process.

 Process maps are one tool used to understand the process, begin your process documentation, and understand how to get control.
-What is a Process Map?
 Process maps are a graphical tool used to communicate process steps, decision points and what a process does.
-Process maps build process understanding.

 Using a process maps helps you to focus on the process and not just the process steps, which helps you to evolve away from ballistic procedures.
 A well-defined process includes clearly defined Suppliers, Inputs, Process steps, Outputs, and Customers (SIPOC) and SMART objectives that can be charted over time.